jimm/patchmaster/site/file-format.md

 {% endhighlight %}

 Maps the block of code to a key.
 Code keys are ignored if PatchMaster was started without the curses GUI.
+When the key is pressed, the block of code is executed.

 `key` may be any one-character string (for example '8' or "p") or a function key symbol of the form `:f1`, `:f2`, etc.

+Note that if you use the `{ ... }` syntax for the block, then `key` must be surrounded by parentheses.

 ## Triggers